vismaymanoj/cse15l-lab-reports-1/lab-report-1-week-2.md

 If this code was manually typed out and ran line by line, there would be 64 total key strokes.
 If we save our commands in a one-character-name batch file and then run that batch file from the directory its in, we can run the desired commands with only 2 key strokes.

+To make a batch, open a new notepad, type in the commands, and save the text as a batch file with a singular character name.

 ```$ a```

 (If the batch file's name is a.)